prakharchaturvedi3/anywhere-notes/README.md

 # AnyWhere Notes
-A Notes taking application on the clound.
+A Note taking application on the clound.